-As a small business owner, you may need to avail of a loan to meet the capital requirements.
+As a small business owner, you may need to provide a loan to meet the capital requirements.
 Financial institutions consider several factors before approving your loan application.

 Here are 10 common factors considered by financial institutions while approving your loan.

 When you apply for a business loan, you need to have adequate assets to offer as collateral.
-The value of the assets must be able to cover the loan amount to mitigate the risk of the lender.
+The value of the assets must be able to cover the loan amount to mitigate the lender’s risk.

 2. Business plan